Beyond Wine in Colorado's Wine Country

 Hopefully all the day’s snacking hasn’t spoiled your appetite.
 Several fine restaurants in Grand Junction cater to those looking to sample regional ingredients and support local farmers.
 One of the best is 626 on Rood.
 Look for dishes that feature fresh baby beets, white radishes, heirloom tomatoes and house specialties like roasted rack of Colorado lamb, sweet yellow melon and tomatillo or peach-mole sauces, red bell pepper polenta and goat-cheese strudel.

 Cap off your day with a night at one of Grand Junction’s coziest accommodations.
-At streamside Castle Creek Manor, you’ll wake up to fabulous breakfasts, friendly hosts and a lovely patio for soaking up the Grand Valley atmosphere.
+At streamside Castle Creek Manor, you’ll wake up to fabulous breakfasts, friendly hosts and a lovely patio for soaking up the area's atmosphere.